antrea-io/antrea/docs/ovs-pipeline.md

 precedence), go to the [EgressRuleTable].

-If the `conjunction` action is matched, packets are "allowed" or "dropped" based on the `action` field of the CNP rule.
+If the `conjunction` action is matched, packets are "allowed" or "dropped" based on the `action` field of the policy rule.
 If allowed, they follow a similar path as described in the following [EgressRuleTable] section.

-Unlike the default of K8s NetworkPolicies, ClusterNetworkPolicy has no such default rules.
-Hence, they are evaluated as-is, and there is no need for a CnpEgressDefaultTable.
+Unlike the default of K8s NetworkPolicies, ClusterNetworkPolicy and Antrea NetworkPolicy have no such default rules.
+Hence, they are evaluated as-is, and there is no need for a AntreaPolicyEgressDefaultTable.

 ### EgressRuleTable (50)